PagerDuty/public-support-scripts/update_user_emails/README.md

 ./update_user_emails.py -k API-KEY -q example1.com -e '([^@]+)@example1.com' -r '\1@example2.com'
 ```

+While the above examples only change the subdomain of the email addresses (everything
+after the @), if you would like to change the _prefixes_ of  email addresses (anything
+before the @), you will want to run this script using the csv option.
+For example,
+only the csv option will allow you to change name@company.com to aname@newcompany.com

 Note, you can preview the change before enacting it by running the script with
 the `-n` flag.